Villa Nobel

-Villa Nobel is a historic villa situated in Sanremo, Italy.
+Villa Nobel is a historic villa located in Sanremo, Italy, once owned by Alfred Nobel.

 History

-The construction of the villa, built in 1871 and designed by architect Filippo Grossi, was commissioned by Rivoli pharmacist Pietro Vacchieri.
-On July 28, 1874, Vacchieri sold the property to Lazzaro Patrone, who in turn re-sold it to Swedish scientist Alfred Nobel in 1891.
+Villa Nobel, built in 1871 and located on Corso Cavallotti in Sanremo, was commissioned by Rivoli pharmacist Pietro Vacchieri, who had purchased the land there a year earlier.
+It was designed by architect Filippo Grossi.
+On July 28, 1874, Vacchieri sold the property to Genoese knight Lazzaro Patrone, whose heir in turn resold it to Swedish scientist Alfred Nobel in 1891.

-In 1892, the new owner commissioned architect Pio Soli to completely renovate the villa.
+In 1892, Nobel commissioned architect Pio Soli to completely renovate the villa.
 A new floor and a mansard roof were thus added.
 Alfred Nobel lived in the villa the last years of his life, and died there on December 10, 1896.

 Description

 The villa originally featured a Moorish Revival style.
 Later renovations accentuated the extravagance of the building.